Skip to main content

 EnterpriseCustom (SLA, support, dedicated capacity)None (community-supported)

 The honest take: edgartools is genuinely free.
 If you can tolerate client-side parsing of multi-megabyte SEC documents, aren’t running at agent scale where token cost or latency matters, and don’t need an SLA — it’s a great option.
-OMNI costs money; the value is operational:
+SEC API costs money; the value is operational:

 • Latency 13.9-90.6× faster on the same queries